‘This case is bigger than them’: Sandy Hook family attorney says of Alex Jones’ defamation trial

 The entire, 50-minute show was played before the jury, which is tasked with deciding how much Jones’ owes Neil Heslin and Scarlett Lewis.
 They are the parents of Jesse Lewis, who was killed in the shooting that day.
 They sued Jones and his company for defamation and inflicting emotional damages.

-Throughout the trial, the family’s attorneys have played other Infowars videos from the years following the shooting, where Jones claimed “the whole thing was fake,” as well as speculating the parents of victims were “crisis actors” being paid to participate in a cover-up.
+Throughout the trial, the family’s attorneys have played other Infowars videos from the years following the shooting: one where Jones claimed “the whole thing was fake;” another where he speculated the parents of victims were “crisis actors” being paid to pretend they were grieving.

-On Thursday morning, Helsin and Lewis sat in the courtroom and watched the full 50 minutes of coverage from the day they lost Jesse.
+On Thursday morning, Heslin and Lewis sat in the courtroom and watched the full 50 minutes of Jones’ coverage from the day they lost Jesse.

 “It’s difficult for them,” their attorney Mark Bankston told KXAN News earlier in the week, when asked about how his clients were feeling.
 “But they knew this was coming.
 They have been sort of been emotionally preparing themselves to go through all of this.
 But it’s not easy.”

-Bankston said Helsin and Scarlett know “this case is bigger than them.”
+Bankston said Heslin and Scarlett know “this case is bigger than them.”

 Alex Jones’ attorney, Andino Reynal, has said this case is a fight for the First Amendment.
 An Infowars producer called to testify, Daria Karpova, has repeatedly insisted Jones was “genuine” in his beliefs and only ever spoke about his own “opinion.”